coinicarus/M5StackChecker/README.md

 <br>
 <br>

+<b>Note:<b> <br>
-<b>Note:<b> You may need WifiClientSecure.h, I've seen instances where WifiClientSecure.h cannot be found when compiliing. you may need to add this script to your working sketch hardware libraries folder <br>
+You may need WifiClientSecure.h, I've seen instances where WifiClientSecure.h cannot be found when compiliing. you may need to add this script to your working sketch hardware libraries folder <br>
 https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFiClientSecure

 <br>